wandeoki/AfriTrace/README.md

 ## Overview

-**AfriTrace** is a blockchain-based supply chain traceability platform built to enhance the global competitiveness of African exports.
+**AfriTrace** is a supply chain traceability platform built to enhance the global competitiveness of African exports.
 By leveraging technologies like **The Graph**, **Optimism's OP Stack**, and **web3.js**, AfriTrace ensures **transparency**, **authenticity**, and **efficiency** in tracking high-value African products from their origin to the final consumer.
 It empowers African producers by integrating blockchain-based product tracking, carbon footprint offsetting, and a marketplace for connecting with global buyers.

 ## Key Features